Cricket in South Africa: International return

 In July 1991, as South Africa negotiated a political way toward majority rule, the ICC reinstated South Africa as a Test nation and authorised the playing of international matches.
 By November, South Africa had played its first ODI, and first sanctioned match since 1970, against India in Calcutta, before playing their first Test match against the West Indies in April 1992.
 During the rest of the decade and early 21st Century, the national side gained a reputation as "chokers" and underachievers due to reaching the semi-finals of the World Cup four times but failing to progress, despite having hugely talented players, such as Hansie Cronje, as well as favourable win percentages.
-In 1998, South Africa won the inaugural Champions Trophy.
-To date, this remains the only silverware won by the men’s national team.
+In 1998, South Africa won the inaugural ICC Knockout Trophy in Bangladesh - the tournament was later rebranded as the Champions Trophy.
+Also in 1998, South Africa defeated Australia in the final of the Commonwealth Games played in Malaysia.
 Although South Africa had spent 22 years away from ICC regulated cricket, the national side quickly re-confirmed their place as a highly competitive side, with particular notoriety in fast bowling.

 Domestically, cricket in South Africa responded to the political changes that had happened with the election of the ANC in 1994, and the return of South Africa to the Commonwealth of Nations on 1 June 1994 as a Commonwealth republic, particularly the changing of team names in the Castle Cup (formerly Currie).
-Orange Free State become Free State (1995-96), Eastern Transvaal became Easterns (1995-96), Western Transvaal became North West (1996-97), Transvaal became Gauteng (1997-98), Northern Transvaal became Northerns (1997-98) and Natal became KwaZulu-Natal (1998-99).
+Orange Free State become Free State (1995–96), Eastern Transvaal became Easterns (1995–96), Western Transvaal became North West (1996–97), Transvaal became Gauteng (1997–98), Northern Transvaal became Northerns (1997–98) and Natal became KwaZulu-Natal (1998–99).
 The competition itself changed name for sponsorship reasons, first becoming the Castle Cup in 1990-91, before being the SuperSport Series in 1996-97.
-In 2004-05, the format of South African domestic cricket changed entirely and broke with the past.
-The former 11 provincial teams were replaced by six, fully professional, franchise teams.
-Cape Cobras, the Eagles (later the Knights), the Warriors, the Lions, the Titans and the Dolphins were created and now represented the highest form of domestic cricket, both in first-class and limited-overs.